 Schwül would be used to describe the day as humid, but schwul means something very different – gay!

 Be sure to ask for ‘Hühnchen’ with your salad and not ‘Hündchen’.
-Your waiter will look very confused if he thinks that you expect puppy to be on the menu.
+Your waiter will look very confused if he thinks you expect a puppy to be on the menu.

-There are hundreds of words which can easily be mistaken for one another, some hilarious and some not so bad.
-To help you along your way, a German tutor in London can guide you so you minimize the mistakes you make!
+Hundreds of words can easily be mistaken for one another, some hilarious and some not so bad.
+To help you along the way, a German tutor in London can guide you, so you minimize your mistakes!
 Get in touch.